naschorr/electronic-component-label-builder/README.md

 `--label-width` - The width of an individual sticker (inches).
 `--rows` - The number of rows on the sticker sheet.
 `--columns` - The number of columns on the sticker sheet.
-`--units`, `-u` - The units of the component to be labeled (Ohm, Î©, Farad, etc).
+`--units`, `-u` - The units of the component to be labeled (Ohm, Ω, Farad, etc).
 `--tolerance`, `-t` - The tolerance of the component to be labeled (in percentage).
 `--bands`, `-b` - The number of bands to use for displaying the significant digits of the component value.
 `--condense/--no-condense` - Choose whether or not to condense the component value down (ex.
-10000 -> 1k).
+1000 -> 1k).
 `--color-codes/--no-color-codes` - Choose to show the color code or not.
 `--show-tolerance/--no-tolerance` - Choose to show a tolerance band in the color code.
 `--voltage` - The voltage rating for the capacitors.